Massachusetts Association of Electrologists

 The MAE membership elects 4 officers and 3 board of directors, each of whom assumes the chair of a working committee, every two years.
 A board of advisors, comprised of MAE's past-president, offers guidance in association activities.

-MAE provides its members much support in the form of a monthly e-newsletter and 18 hours (1.8 CEUs) of continuing education each year.
-Member electrologists are kept apprised of changes in the medical environment and within the profession in the best interest of the public welfare.
+MAE provides its members much support in the form of a monthly e-newsletter and 14-18 hours (1.4-1.8 CEUs) of continuing education each year.
+Member electrologists are kept apprised of changes in the medical environment within the profession in the best interest of the public welfare.

 In addition, we assure our members ample opportunity to earn CEUs in the MA-required course topics by offering above and beyond the requirement.
 Therefore, MAE members have more than one opportunity to secure the number of CEUs they need in the appropriate topics.

-To make sure that our members are well served, MAE annually offers its members two free-of-charge evening meetings, each of which offers 3 hours (0.3 CEUs) of continuing education.
-In addition, two all-day seminars are offered at a reduced fee, each containing 6 hours of continuing education (0.6 CEUs).
-The seminars, which are currently virtual via ZOOM due to Covid, would include a continental breakfast and lunch...always with a yummy dessert... manufacturers' displays and speaker handouts to reinforce what you've learned.
+To make sure that our members are well served, MAE annually offers its members two free-of-charge evening meetings, each of which offers 2-3 hours (0.2-0.3 CEUs) of continuing education.
+In addition, two all-day seminars are offered at a half priced fee, each containing 5-6 hours of continuing education (0.5-0.6 CEUs).
+The seminars, which are currently virtual via ZOOM due to Covid, would, when we offer in person training, include a continental breakfast and lunch...always with a yummy dessert... manufacturers' displays and speaker handouts to reinforce what you've learned.